 If you’re looking for an easy way to meet other leaders in your industry, consider joining a Ministers Mastermind group.
 There are currently groups for:

-LEAD PASTORS (OF CHURCHES UNDER 250)
+- LEAD PASTORS (OF LARGER CHURCHES)

 There are limited spaces available!
 Learn more here: dukematlock.com/ministersmastermind